 The labiaplasty consultation

-At your consultation with Dr Dimitriadi, you will undergo a full medical assessment.
-Dr Dimitriadi will take a medical history and perform a thorough physical examination.
+At your consultation, you will undergo a full medical assessment.
+A medical history will be taken, and a thorough physical examination will be carried out.
 The vaginal rejuvenation technique will be fully explained.
-You will have an opportunity to express any concerns and have your questions answered about the procedure.
+You will be able to express any concerns and have your questions about the procedure answered.
 A customised treatment will then be prepared for you.

-If you wish, Dr Dimitriadi may be able to show you a selection of before and after photographs of previous patients to show what can be achieved with labia reduction surgery.
+If you wish, your surgeon may be able to show you a selection of before-and-after photographs of previous patients to show you what can be achieved with labia reduction surgery.

 RELATED: Trim Labiaplasty vs Wedge Labiaplasty

-The second technique for a labiaplasty involves performing a wedge labiaplasty.
-This technique involves the removal of tissue by making a triangular-shaped cut in the central part of the labia.
+The second technique for a labiaplasty is a wedge labiaplasty.
+This technique involves removing tissue by making a triangular-shaped cut in the central part of the labia.
 The incision results in two edges that will be stitched together to produce a smaller-sized labia.
 This type of labiaplasty often produces an excellent transition from the clitoral hood area without causing any potential irregularities in the labial edges.

 The type of labiaplasty chosen to treat labial hypertrophy will depend on the tissue characteristics of the labia as well as your individual needs and preferences.
-Dr Dimitriadi has over ten years of experience helping women in London and surrounding areas.
-Dr Dimitriadi is a female gynaecologist experienced in treating all types of labial hypertrophy with labiaplasty surgery.
-If you would like to learn more about treatment for labial hypertrophy and the cost of labiaplasty, please get in touch with us today and speak to one of our friendly and knowledgeable patient coordinators on 020 7993 4849.
+Our surgeons have over ten years of experience helping women in London and surrounding areas.
+We are home to female gynaecologists experienced in treating all types of labial hypertrophy with labiaplasty surgery.
+If you would like to learn more about treatment for labial hypertrophy and the cost of labiaplasty, please contact us today and speak to one of our friendly and knowledgeable patient coordinators at 020 7993 4849.